Agency for foreign rights, film, television and radio: Hedlund Agency.

 Augustin Erbas plays attracted an audience that usually did not listen to radio theatre and got nationwide media attention.
 One media outlet called it ”one of the biggest cultural events this year” and Swedens most prominent paper, DN, urged readers to spend rainy summer Sundays listening to the series online.
 The actors in the plays came from all over Sweden, as Augustin Erba tried to find new voices and new locations.
 He dislikes recording in studios, so most of the plays were recorded on location.
 The plays were broadcasted all over Sweden, in P1, which is the Public Service station aimed at adults and the second most popular radio channel in most of Sweden.
 The series was called ”The History of the World”.
 The series got nominated to the prestigious Prix Europa and to Stora Radiopriset, which is the finest prize for Radio shows in Sweden.
-After the series ended, the number of listeners turned out to be one of the biggest in the history of Swedish Radio Drama.
-Out of Sweden’s nine million inhabitants over two million had listened to Augustin Erba’s series.
+Out of Sweden’s ten million inhabitants over two million had listened to Augustin Erba’s series.

 In October 2015 Augustin Erbas second novel was published, and again he chose the publisher Albert Bonniers Förlag.
 Title: ”Blodsbunden”, which is somewhat similar to the English word ”Blood Bound”.
 It got magnificent reviews: Swedens biggest morning paper Dagens Nyheter wrote that it would get ”many, many readers”, the second biggest morning paper in Stockholm, SvD, said in the review’s headline that Augustin Erba was ”The Epic Writer Sweden Has Been Waiting For.”
 The reviewer at the Kulturnytt, the biggest cultural radioshow in Sweden, said that she cried and was touched deeper by this novel, than she had been for a very long time. ”Blodsbunden” came in paperback in the summer of 2016.

-Augustin Erba is 48 years old and writes his texts in a room overlooking the harbor in Stockholm.
-He is presently at work writing his third novel.
+Augustin Erba is 51 years old and writes his texts in a room overlooking some wooden cottages in the center of Stockholm.
+He is presently at work writing his fourth novel.